fazlerabbi37/fazlerabbi37.github.io/source/blogs/pgsql_cheat_sheet.rst

 PostgreSQL Cheat Sheet
 ======================
-A quick reference of PostgreSQL.
+A quick reference to PostgreSQL.

 Create User
 -----------